jneidel/generator-jneidel/readme.md

 Boilerplate for creating a node-modules.

-Boilerplates can be installed manually or using [Yeoman](https://github.com/yeoman/yo) as a scaffolding tool.
+Boilerplates can be installed manually or using [Yeoman](https://github.com/yeoman/yo) (recommended) as a scaffolding tool.

 <div align="center">
   <br>